 Sinhala and Tamil new year is celebrated with a lot of vigour and zeal.
 According to the Tamil tradition, the festive tray decorated with fruits and all ornaments is auspicious as the first sight upon waking on the new year day.
 Home entrances are decorated elaborately with beautiful designs made by coloured rice powder.
 These designs are called kolams.

 In Madurai, the Chitterai Thiruvizha is celebrated in the Meenakshi Temple on this day.
 Also, a huge exhibition is held, called Chitterai Porutkaatchi.
 On the same day, a big Car Festival is held at Tiruvidaimarudur near Kumbakonam.
 The day is also celebrated with special events at Tiruchirapalli, Kanchipuram and other places.

 Sri Lankan Tamils commemorate the traditional new year with the first financial transaction known as the Kai-vishesham.
 The children go to their elders to pay respect and the elders give their blessings and gift pocket money to the children in return.
 The event is also celebrated with the ‘arpudu‘ or the first ploughing of the land to prepare it for the new agricultural cycle.
 The game of ‘por-thenkai‘ or coconut wars is also played and cart races are also held.

-Two styles of mango-based pachadi dish, that combines many bitter-sour-sweet-pungent flavours are prepared on the day and the families enjoy a feast in the evening.
-The traditional festive dish, that combines different flavours, is a characteristic reminder that one must assume to taste all flavours of experiences in the coming new year.
+Two styles of mango-based Pachadi dish, that combines many bitter-sour-sweet-pungent flavours are prepared on the day and the families enjoy a feast in the evening.
+The traditional festive dish, which combines different flavours, is a characteristic reminder that one must assume to taste all flavours of experiences in the coming new year.
 One must remember that no event is wholly sweet or bitter but experiences are temporary, and one should learn the most from them.